by Lisa Saunders

 10. Resources to educate women of childbearing age about CMV prevention:

 Mothers of children in daycare are also at increased risk for CMV (Pass et al., 1986).
-Provide caregivers and parents with flyers and information from Connecticut Department of Public Health, the CDC, Congenital CMV Disease Research Clinic and Registry, Congenital Cytomegalovirus Foundation, or National CMV Foundation, which has flyers for downloading and CMV Q & A at: https://www.nationalcmv.org/resources/faqs.aspx
+Provide caregivers and parents with flyers and information from Connecticut Department of Public Health, the Centers for Disease Control and Prevention, Congenital CMV Disease Research Clinic and Registry, Congenital Cytomegalovirus Foundation, or National CMV Foundation, which has flyers for downloading and CMV Q and A at: https://www.nationalcmv.org/resources/faqs.aspx